stephenmcrowe/cs61-lab3/README.md

 Or, if your Python packages are installed locally, just `python client.py`.

+## Testing

+This repository is equipped with a sql script for initializing the MYSQL database with an Employees table.
+It also adds two users to the table for testing:

+ * username = 'admin', password = 'admin'
+ * username = 'user', password = 'user'

+Use these to login with the client.

+## Acknowledgements

 Thanks to Prof. Tim Tregubov for equipping this repo with the following from his server starterpack: